 The Digital Toolkit

 A collection of self-help guides, tutorials, and resources geared to help students and faculty.
 The Digital Toolkit covers instructional technologies available at Pace.

 An online collection allowing students to showcase coursework, projects, internships, extracurricular, and experiences.
 The ePortfolio allows students to track all of their Pace progress.

 LinkedIn Learning is an online education company offering thousands of video courses in software, creative, and business skills.
-Faculty can use videos and playlists as part of their course materials and post them in Blackboard.
+Faculty can use videos and playlists as part of their course materials and post them in Classes.
 All Pace faculty, students, and staff have free access to LinkedIn Learning from any desktop or mobile device.